barlage/land-data-utils/evaluation/data/gleam/README.md

 this will regrid the data from 2011 for both versions

+for hr, only do 2019-2021

-5. can do a quick check using e.g., view_C96.ncl or ncview prototype grid
+5. can do a quick check using e.g., view_C96.ncl or ncview prototype or hr grid

 6. compress after creation using